 7 The regulation is still highly differentiated, depending on the year of birth, gender and number of children brought up (only for women).
 Until 31 December 1995, the required retirement age was 60 years for men and 53-57 years for women.
 These age limits are still valid for people born prior to the year 1936.
-The precise retirement age of individuals born between 1936 and 1977 is set forth in the appendix of the Pension Insurance Act.
-For persons born after 1977, the number of calendar months that equals twice the difference between the year of birth and 1977 is added to the age of 67 years.
+The precise retirement age of individuals born between 1936 and 1977 is set forth in the appendix of the Pension Insurance

 The 2011 amendment of Act No. 155/1995 Coll., on Pension Insurance, introduced the increase of the retirement age by two months per year without setting a final target age.
-This unlimited increase of the retirement age constitutes a real nightmare for young generations.
-8 In addition to increasing the statutory retirement age, there is also a gradual unification of the statutory retirement age for men and women (since the 1950ies there have been separate retirement ages for both sexes).
-The Government aims to gradually slow down the pace of increasing the retirement age.
+This unlimited increase of the retirement age constitutes a real nightmare for young generations.8 In addition to increasing the statutory retirement age, there is also a gradual unification of the statutory retirement age for men and women (since the 1950ies there have been separate retirement ages for both sexes).9 The government aims to gradually slow down the pace of increasing the retirement age.
 It should be in balance with the expected trends in the average life expectancy in the future.
 According to some experts, future developments will not meet completely current demographic forecasts.
 Therefore, the Ministry of Labour and Social Affairs in cooperation with the Ministry of Finance has prepared a discussion document proposing standardized procedures of regular revisions of the retirement age increase rate.
 The revision mechanism will enable to monitor and evaluate in regular intervals the development of demographic indicators.
 It should guarantee that there are no significant changes in average time spent in retirement for each generation.
 The period for which old age pension is received should stabilize at an average of about 20 years.
 According to current demographic forecasts there is currently no reason to change the pace of increasing the statutory retirement age.
 However, it is assumed that in 2015 there should be further debate and a possible decision on whether or not this proposal should be enacted in legislation.